ui-libraries/Web-Mapping-Intro/README.md

 ### Finalizing the City Layer

 The map is looking better, but it would be nice to have a way to make the city layer appear and disappear on demand.
 For this, we need to add a layer control.
-Within the initial function that processes our JSON files, add some code to define the layers for the layer control as well as the layer control just after the code that adds the urban areas to the map.
+Within the initial function that processes our JSON files, add some code to define the layers for the layer control as well as the layer control just after the code that adds the urban areas to the map and the line that fits the map to the bounds of the wildfires layer.

 ```js
 // initiate a leaflet GeoJSON layer with L.geoJson, feed it the urban boundaries data, and add to the map